jthulhu/ptree2/README.md

 # Pretty-print tree-like structures

-**Warning.** This is a fork of the now seemingly unmaintained crate `ptree`.
+**Warning.** (28 july 2024) This is a fork of the now seemingly unmaintained crate [`ptree`](https://gitlab.com/Noughmad/ptree/).
 This fork has been created out of the need of bumping the version of the dependencies of the `ptree` crate.
 This means that there are a few points to keep in mind:
 - The owner of this repository ("me") is *not* the author of the crate.
+- This fork currently offers exactly the same features and API as its original counterpart.
 - I do *not* plan to add any new features to this repository, or to maintain it any further myself.
+Just keep it afloat and accept whatever sane PR anyone offers.
-If you would like to maintain this crate, add features, or anything similar, I am willing to give you ownership and/or write access to the repository.
-I merely keep this repository's dependencies up to date so that it's usable.
+- If you would like to maintain this crate, add features, or anything similar, I am willing to give you ownership and/or write access to the repository and name on crates.io (if that is possible).

 ---

 The `ptree` crate supports output formatting due to a user-provided configuration file and/or